DBulbul/NormaFinalProject/README.md

     double debt = creditCard.getCardLimit() - creditCard.getCardBalance();

         if (debt != 0) {
-            return ResponseEntity.status(HttpStatus.NOT_ACCEPTABLE).body("Credit card have a debt.Deletion is not allowed.");
+            return ResponseEntity.status(HttpStatus.NOT_ACCEPTABLE).body("Credit card has a debt.Deletion is not acceptable");
         }

 ```